Chart Color Schemes

 Vale Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Vale Park, as per the latest Census data, 82.8% of dwellings were houses, with 17.1% being semi-detached, apartments, or other types.
-This compares to Adelaide metro's 66.2% houses and 33.7% other dwellings.
-Home ownership in Vale Park stood at 43.1%, with mortgaged dwellings at 35.7% and rented ones at 21.2%.
-The median monthly mortgage repayment was $2,000, aligning with Adelaide metro's average, while the median weekly rent was $410, compared to Adelaide metro's $2,000 and $345 respectively.
+In Vale Park, as per the latest Census, 82.8% of dwellings were houses with the remaining 17.1% being semi-detached homes, apartments, or other types.
+In comparison, Adelaide metro had 66.2% houses and 33.7% other dwellings.
+Home ownership in Vale Park stood at 43.1%, with mortgaged properties at 35.7% and rented ones at 21.2%.
+The median monthly mortgage repayment was $2,000, aligning with Adelaide metro's average, while the median weekly rent was $410 compared to Adelaide metro's $345.
 Nationally, Vale Park's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing